This blog may contain affiliate links. Read our disclosure policy for more info.

 There are few activities as Christmassy as riding in a horse-drawn sleigh through the snow around Banff National Park.
 It’s a beautiful and unique activity that is especially suited to the winter months in Banff.

-Hot tip: The horse-drawn sleigh is completely open-air so be sure to dress accordingly!
+Hot tip: The horse-drawn sleigh is completely open-air, so dress accordingly!

 5. Johnston Canyon Icewalk

-Another way to take in the spectacular scenery in Banff in December is to visit Johnston Canyon and go on an icewalk.
+Another way to take in the spectacular scenery in Banff in December is to visit Johnston Canyon and go on an icewalk – you will literally walk on the ice in the canyon, it’s very cool!
 This famous attraction is open all year round but without a doubt, winter is the best time to go.

 The drive from Banff to Johnston Canyon is about 30 minutes on the Bow Valley Parkway.
-From the parking lot, you’ll walk a 2.5-kilometer trail/boardwalk to the upper falls (ice cleats are recommended.)
-You can also stop at the lower falls and turn around for a shorter, 1.3-kilometer walk.
-Along the way, you’ll spot frozen waterfalls and huge icicles.
-Afterward, simply turn around and head back the way you came.
+From the parking lot, you’ll walk a 2.5-kilometer (1.6-mile) trail to the Upper Falls (ice cleats/crampons are recommended.)

 6. Go Dog Sledding